 PeaceHow many members do you have that help administer and monitor your program and its activities?Hour Exchange Portland, an 800 Member Excange, has 2-4 people who run orientations.
 New member mentors check in with new members to see if they have any questions getting started, check in a week and a month after get started via phone and email.
 They have ebuddies who help those who are not tech savvy or don't have access to a computer.
 A few office helpers do data entry and phone calls to process new applications.
 1 bookkeeper who works with treasurer.
 They have a Board of Directors or Kitchen Cabinet with a treasurer, a lawyer who can look at legal issues and paperwork, someone good at outreach, fundraising, and event planning.What protections are in place to help cover the time bank from liability claims?Members sign a waiver upon logging in agreeing to hold the exchange and hOurworld®️ harmless of any and all injury to property or person.
 What protects members from claims on each other?There is a release form that holds the exchange harmless.
 To my knowledge no member has ever sued another.
 You can get CIMA volunteer insurance to help in case of injury https://www.cimaworld.com/htdocs/volunteers.cfm

-To protect your volunteers, CIMA's Volunteers Insurance Service program offers the following three coverages separately or combined:
+To protect your volunteers, CIMA's Volunteers Insurance Service offers various coverages.

 "We don't need another movement.
 We need to move together..."